New

 Support for Portfolio Growth

-As PMCs acquire properties and increase construction volume, centralized vendor oversight helps prevent the same operational breakdowns that tend to surface as portfolios scale.
+As PMCs acquire properties and increase construction volume, centralized vendor oversight prevents the same operational breakdowns that tend to surface as portfolios scale, where vendor risk compounds, compliance gaps go undetected, and approval standards diverge across properties.

 Upstream vendor oversight preventing downstream job site shutdowns